IGITUGraz/L2L/README.rst

 *Note that if the setup was done using sudo access, then the uninstall must also be done using sudo access*

-Having installed this package, we now have access to the top level `ltl` module which contains all the relevant modules relevant for using the ltl package.
+Having installed this package, we now have access to the top level `l2l` module which contains all the relevant modules relevant for using the l2l package.

 This should also install the `sphinx` package which should now enable you to build the documentation as specified below.